Studying at UoB Dubai allows me the benefits of attending a leading institution, alongside living in an exciting city like Dubai.

 Other than that, UoB Dubai was the best place for me to leave the nest and fly into; the professors and other staff are not just there to do their jobs, but also to make you feel comfortable enough to express your thoughts and any worries you may have.

 The accommodation suggested by the university was genuinely the best option as it is a community of university students from different universities and provides extra amenities that private apartments would not have, which made it easier to adapt to a new environment.

 What advice would you give to a prospective applicant?

 Find out as much information as you can about the university!
 If you’re like me and unable to visit because you live overseas or for any other reason, go online to the university’s website, join the virtual open days, stalk their social media pages, and find out more about living in Dubai also.
 The more you know, the more confident and ready you’ll feel to start in September.

 The careers service is amazing!
 Coming to Dubai, I wasn’t sure how many opportunities I’d have to try out internships in various fields, but in just my first year I’ve taken part in two internships.
 Both were virtual internships with a British company called Evolve, and another called Gulf for Good, based in the UAE.
 Working virtually allowed me to work from anywhere and maintain contact with the rest of the team and the company through social media and virtual meeting apps.

-Studying Economics leaves me with a lot of career options, and the careers service at UoBD has allowed me explore that by offering opportunities in different professional fields.
+Studying Economics leaves me with a lot of career options, and the careers service at UoB Dubai has allowed me explore that by offering opportunities in different professional fields.
 This past year I’ve really enjoyed working with both charitable organisations and hope to continue to discover more about my interests.

 Tell us about your favourite aspect of UoB Dubai?

-My favoutite aspect of UoBD is not just being able to make friends with my peers but also being able to socialize with professors and staff!
+My favourite aspect of UoB Dubai is not just being able to make friends with my peers but also being able to socialise with professors and staff!
 I love that everyone is always in the mood for a laugh or conversation.